 even so the Son gives life to whom He will.

-even so the Son gives life to whom He will.

-The Son will give spiritual or eternal life.
+The Son gave spiritual or eternal life.
 Both the Father and the Son have sovereign rights.
 The Son shares the same prerogatives with the Father.
 They share joint action.
-The Son in His humanity imparts life like the Father.
+The Son in His humanity imparted life like the Father.

-It was no issue to the Jews that the Father would give life but it was astonishing to them that the Jesus would give life.
+The Jews found no issue in the Father giving life, but it was astonishing to them that Jesus would give life.

 Jesus was the unique representation of the Father on earth.